Burn Injuries and Scarring Due To Accidents

 It is difficult to overstate the seriousness of accidents that cause major burning and/or scarring.
 Burn injuries are the second-leading cause of accidental fatalities in the United States, after motor vehicle collisions.
 More than 2 million people suffer burn injuries every year; 650,000 of those injuries require medical treatment.
 Some 75,000 people are hospitalized and approximately 20,000 of those victims have burns that cover more than 25 percent of their bodies.

 We tend to forget that the skin is both the largest and one of the most important organs of the body.
-The skin protects our internal organs from injury, regulates our internal body temperature and contains thousands of nerve endings that provide us with the sense of touch.
+The skin protects our internal organs from injury, regulates our internal body temperature and contains thousands of nerve endings that provide us with a sense of touch.
 When a large area of the skin is burned and/or scarred, these and other vital functions can break down, sometimes irrevocably.
 Burns heal more slowly than other injuries, and often the pain doesn’t go away after the healing process has been completed.
 Numerous medical procedures, such as painful skin grafts, may be required.
 The scars that remain serve as a constant, lifelong reminder that you are no longer the person you were before your accident.

 Common Causes of Burn Injuries